 '''

 add_file(root, relative_path)

 Add a simple relative path to a file to the FileSet.

+add_glob(root, pattern)

+Recursively add all files matching glob pattern.

 '''

 copy_all(src_dir, dest_dir) Copy a the given set of files from one location to another.

 files